thevickypedia/Jarvis/docs/_sources/README.md.txt

 **[IP Scanner](https://github.com/thevickypedia/Jarvis/blob/master/modules/netgear/ip_scanner.py)** - Applies only for [Netgear routers](https://github.com/MatMaul/pynetgear#supported-routers)
 - **ROUTER_PASS** - Router's admin password to get the available devices using `pynetgear` module.
-     > Note that this may be done even without the module by simply scanning/pinging the network range.
+     > Note that this may be done even without the module by simply using the arp table.
-  > Using the module makes it faster and accurate since the devices are already connected to the router.
+  > Using the module improves accuracy and support between different bandwidths since the devices are already connected to the router.

 **[Car Controls](https://github.com/thevickypedia/Jarvis/blob/master/modules/car)** - Applies only for JLR vehicles using `InControl API`.
 - **CAR_EMAIL** - Email address to log in to InControl API.